recommenders-team/recommenders/scenarios/retail/README.md

 * Recommended for you: The "Recommended for you" recommendation predicts the next product that a user is most likely to engage with or purchase, based on the shopping or viewing history of that user.
 This recommendation is typically used on the home page.

-## Business success metrics

-Below are some of the various potential benefits of recommendation systems in business, and the metrics that tipically are used:

 ## Types of Recommendation Systems for Retail

 Typically recommendation systems in retail can be divided into three categories: